SaraLazz/B-Tor/README.md

 # B-Tor
-NS3 simulation of a branched version of Tor to provide anonymity against a global adversary
+NS3 simulation of a branched version of Tor to provide anonymity against a global adversary.

+This project is an **adaptation of [nstor](https://github.com/tschorsch/nstor)**, modified to implement a branched Tor model.

 ## Installation